-You might have also have heard of soybean foam as bio-foam, soy foam, and other names combining soy-, bio-, or eco-.
+However, the truth about soybean foam (also known as bio-foam, soy foam, and other names combining soy-, bio-, or -eco.) might surprise you.

-No forest green lettering, or image of pastoral fields on marketing materials, can change the truth: soy foam might contain 20% soy content but can contain as little as 3-5% depending on the product.
+No forest green lettering or image of pastoral fields on marketing materials can change the truth: soy foam might contain 20% soy content, but it can also contain as little as 3-5% depending on the product.
 The rest is highly flammable polyurethane foam.

 If a consumer is looking for an alternative to polyurethane foam, soy foam isn’t the solution.

+Marketers use certain words to give the impression that their products are healthier than they are.
+They count on the fact that soy foam sounds healthy.
 The initial green angle for soy foam was on using renewable plant-based resources* to supplement non-renewable petroleum.
-Mattress and furniture company marketers, however, soon found that marketing could intentionally lead consumers to make seemingly logical – albeit false – assumptions about what was, and wasn’t, in “soy foam”.
+Mattress and furniture company marketers soon found that marketing could intentionally lead consumers to make seemingly logical – albeit false – assumptions about what was, and wasn’t, in “soy foam.”

 *You can read volumes about industrial soy crops.
 While out of the scope of this post, recent concerns include deforestation in Brazil for giant soybean plantations.
 More than 90% of U.S. soybeans derive from GMO (genetically modified organism) crops, and as far back as 2007 more than 50% of global soybean crops were GMO.